orblivion/ntfy/.sandstorm/README.md

 However there are a couple exceptions. **For the initial release**:

 * We will make sure that ntfy's "Admin API" (possibly still in beta?) does not somehow affect us
+* We will make sure that ntfy's "Account API" does not somehow affect us
 * We will add a Sandstorm "offer template" (see below), which we will make sure only shows up in the Web UI (not via API URL)

 For future versions we may add an "Extra API" for additional features.